Linda Wertheimer: Bibliography

 She is the author of the 1995 book, Listening to America: Twenty-Five Years in the Life of a Nation as Heard on NPR, (2nd ed.,1996) about recent American history as covered on NPR.

 Personal life

-In 1969 she married Fred Wertheimer, a past president of Common Cause and current CEO of Democracy 21.
+In 1969, she married Fred Wertheimer, a past president of Common Cause and incumbent CEO of Democracy 21.
 To avoid an apparent conflict of interest, Linda Wertheimer does not do stories on campaign finance reform, because her husband is a vocal advocate on that issue.